-At the end of 2019, Pinterest – the modern bride's best friend – announced that online searches for 'low-waste weddings’ had increased by an impressive 235%, while there was a 41% hike in searches for second-hand wedding dresses.
-This can hardly come as a shock – our ears are ringing with Greta Thunberg's prophetic words and we're all attempting to alter our daily habits to ensure we're being as kind to the planet as possible.
-But weddings have been built into a billion pound industry – one which is predicated on the very idea of transience: your wedding day is just that, so you may as well make it one to remember.
+Looking for the best wedding dress for your big day is hard enough, but making sure it's a sustainable wedding dress, too is even more of a mission.
+Pinterest – the modern bride's best friend – has reported that online searches for 'low-waste weddings' have increased by an impressive 235%, while there's been a 41% hike in searches for second-hand wedding dresses.
+This can hardly come as a shock – our ears are ringing with Greta Thunberg's prophetic words, and we're all attempting to alter our daily habits to ensure we're being as kind to the planet as possible.
+But weddings have been built into a billion-pound industry – one which is predicated on the very idea of transience: your wedding day is just that, so you may as well make it one to remember.

 At the very centre of this is the issue of The Dress, which has become synonymous with expense and single-use.
 That, however, seems to be changing.
-We’re entering a new era of bridalwear, where what you wear has the potential to become a part of your life – not simply gather dust after its one and only outing.
-Even Princess Beatrice, the latest member of the royal family to be married, chose to borrow a dress from the Queen for her secret wedding – a sustainable alternative to the usual royal practice of commissioning one of fashion's most notable designers to create something entirely new.
+We've entered a new era of bridalwear, where what you wear has the potential to become a part of your life – not simply gather dust after it's one and only outing.
+Whether you;re opting for a boho wedding dress, or a beach wedding dress, it's important to know that you can shop sustainably.
+Even Princess Beatrice's wedding dress was vintage, after choosing to borrow a dress from the Queen for her secret wedding – a sustainable alternative to the usual royal practice of commissioning one of fashion's most notable designers to create something entirely new.

-Towards the end of January this year, Matchesfashion.com launched its new Wedding & Event Dressing edit, a dedicated space for the modern bride comprised of ready-to-wear, accessories, footwear bags and jewellery, including 250 unique pieces created by designers such as Christopher Kane and Vivienne Westwood especially for the launch.
-There are dresses – of course there are – like the whimsical romance of Cecilie Bahnsen's tie-back oversized organza, or the glory of Rochas’ tiered Duchess satin.
-But there’s also crystal-encrusted tuxedos from Christopher Kane, beaded mini dresses by Ganni and Molly Goddard’s signature shirred tulle – pieces which would all have a life far beyond the wedding day.
+Since then, we've seen retailers get on board.
+Matchesfashion.com launched its Wedding & Event Dressing edit, a dedicated space for the modern bride comprised of ready-to-wear, accessories, footwear bags and jewellery, including 250 unique pieces created by designers such as Christopher Kane and Vivienne Westwood.
+There are dresses – of course, there are – like the whimsical romance of Cecilie Bahnsen's square-neck dress or the feathered glory of Taller Marmo's one-shoulder style.
+But there are also sharp-shouldered suits from Alexander McQueen, crop tops from 16Arlington and wedding dresses with pockets (!) from Vivienne Westwood – pieces which would all have a life far beyond the wedding day.